hossainpezeshki/testIIDness/README.md

 ## Overview
 We implement a test of independence suggested by Bratley, Fox and Scharge "_A Guid to Simulation_", 2nd edition.
+The test is compared with the Ljung-Box test.

 ## R code
 The accompanying iIID.R is standalone code that can be called by other functions, and testisIID.R illustrates the use of the former.

-## Copyright notice
+## Notice
-Copyright (C) 2015 by Dr. Hossain Pezeshki June 19th, 2015
+Copyright (C) 2015 by Dr. Hossain Pezeshki July 3rd, 2015

 [My LinkedIn profile](https://ca.linkedin.com/pub/hossain-pezeshki/0/778/395)